 Walk down the cleaning aisle at the grocery store, and you’ll see a sea of plastic.
 Unless you find a specialty brand that packages their product in glass bottles, avoiding plastic here is almost impossible.
 But it’s easy, inexpensive, and healthier to make your own cleaning products using ingredients like baking soda, vinegar, and lemons.
 There’s even a way to make DIY laundry detergent, which is more effective and safer than commercial brands.

-And instead of using a plastic scrub brush to wash dishes, opt for cloth dish rags instead.
+Instead of using a plastic scrub brush to wash dishes and clean up, opt for cloth dish rags.
 Plastic scrub pads harbor a ridiculous amount of bacteria.
 Researchers found an average of 362 different varieties on the average plastic scrubby, according to a 2017 study published in Scientific Reports, and a total of over 5 trillion bugs per sponge.
 Cloth rags are much cleaner as long as you use a fresh one every day.

-If you need something with scrubbing power, opt for a cotton and wood pulp Skoy pad, which is completely biodegradable.
+If you need something with even more scrubbing power, opt for a cotton and wood pulp Skoy pad, which is completely biodegradable.

 Another easy way to reduce your plastic consumption is to use bar soap for handwashing rather than single-use liquid soap pumps.
 Bar soap is less expensive, and if you opt for locally made or natural soaps, they’re plastic-free.